K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 ## 19. Voting
 19.1.
 Unless the Client instructs the Manager to the contrary in writing, the Manager is authorised to issue proxy voting instructions or to vote on a show of hands at a meeting in relation to any relevant assets held or that were held in the Portfolio, and to execute and bind the Client in actions (including corporate actions), waivers, consents, covenants and indemnifications related to such voting proxies.

-19.2.
-The Client acknowledges and agrees that the Manager:

-- a)	may establish guidelines for the exercise of voting of proxies or other rights and may employ the services of a proxy voting service to exercise proxies in accordance with the Manager’s guidelines;
-- b)	may be precluded by regulation from exercising or procuring the exercise of any voting rights attaching to the Portfolio’s holdings of In-House Funds;
-- c)	may, in its discretion, elect not to exercise or procure the exercise of any voting or other rights and, except as may be explicitly provided by applicable law, the Manager shall not incur any liability to the Client by reason of any exercise of, or failure to exercise, any such discretion and shall not incur any liability for any failure arising from an act or omission of a person other than the Manager; and
-- d)	may not be able to audit the onward transmission of voting instructions from the Custodian or any proxy voting agent to any other party.

 ## 20. Conflicts of interest
 20.1.
 The Manager and any Affiliate may effect transactions in which the Manager, any Affiliate, another client of the Manager or of an Affiliate has, directly or indirectly, a material interest or a relationship of any description with another party, which involves or may involve a potential conflict with the Manager’s duty to the Client.
 The Manager will ensure that such transactions are effected on terms which are not materially less favourable to the Client than if the conflict or potential conflict had not existed.
 Any conflicts which the Manager is not able to prevent or manage effectively shall be promptly disclosed by the Manager to the Client.
 Except as required by the AMF Rules, neither the Manager nor any Affiliate shall be liable to account to the Client for any profit, commission or remuneration made or received from or by reason of such transactions or any connected transactions or to disclose the same or the identity of any other client or counterparty involved in such transactions, nor will the Manager’s fees, unless otherwise provided, be abated.